 Directions: Drive south out of Wareham on the B3075 and, just as you enter Stoborough, take the left turn onto Nutcrack Lane.
 Follow this road all the way to the Arne Reserve car park.
 Walk past the RSPB information hut and turn right just after the picnic area.
 Follow this path through the woodland.
-Just after the wooden walkway, turn right and follow the path round until you see Shipstal Beach.
+Just after the wooden walkway, turn right and follow the path around until you see Shipstal Beach.
 Get onto the beach by walking down the access path.
 Do not climb down any of the sandy slopes.
 They are very loose and prone to erosion.
 To continue with our suggested route, carry on along the path, and walk up and over the viewpoint.
 Turn left onto the track and then right onto the pathway that leads past the ponds.
 You could opt to take a shortcut back to your car at this point by carrying on along the track rather than turning off.
 Continue along the path, then take the right-hand fork, which carries on along the pathway through the woods.
 To visit the hide, turn right over the wooden walkway.
 Turn right when you meet the track.
 Follow this all the way to a farm and turn left when you reach the lane.
 The car park is just a few minutes further along from here.

-5. Landcombe Cove, Blackpool
+5. Landcombe Cove, Devon

 Lancombe Cove lies between Slapton and Blackpool Sands but there is a steep climb to the shore which often puts visitors off going there!